aristanetworks/avd-workshops/workshops/vscode.md

   - Command-Palette - git merge
 - Verify files have new names in the `main` branch
 - Be a good citizen and clean up old branch
-- Publish repository to GitHub
+- Publish repo to GitHub

 ## Dev Containers